TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/Examples/Index.rst

 .. _extending-examples-ttcontent:

-Example 2: extending the tt\_content table
+Example 2: Extending the tt\_content Table
 """"""""""""""""""""""""""""""""""""""""""

 In this second example, we will add a "No print" field to all content